Explore the wide range of solar energy applications and learn to design a real PV installation with excellent performance and reliability.

 What you'll learn:

-- Components of a PV-system: PV modules, inverters, DC-DC converters, batteries, charge controllers and cables.
+- Components of a PV system: PV modules, inverters, DC-DC converters, batteries, charge controllers and cables

-- The economics and ecology of PV-systems.
+- The economics and impact on the grid of PV systems

 This is a MicroMaster Course that runs on EdX.